evmos/evmos/docs/validators/upgrades/hard_fork.md

 2. A new patch release (e.g. `v8.0.0` -> `v8.0.1`) needs to be created that
    contains a hard fork logic and performs an upgrade to the next breaking version (e.g. `v9.0.0`) at a predefined block height.
-3. Validators upgrade their nodes to the patch release.
+3. Validators upgrade their nodes to the patch release (e.g. `v8.0.1`).
 In order to perform the hard fork successfully, it’s important that enough validators upgrade to the patch release so that they make up at least 2/3 of the total validator voting power.